|Year:||Third Year at Santa Clara; Third Year as an Assistant Coach|

-Keith Beauregard completed his first season at Santa Clara in 2013.
+Keith Beauregard completed his second season at Santa Clara in 2014.
 Beauregard is the hitting coach and assists with recruiting.
+The 2014 Bronco offense had four players earn All-West Coast Conference accoldaes, including a First Team selection and an All-Freshman team selection.

-"I am humbled and honored to become a part of Santa Clara baseball - a program continuously defined by tradition, loyalty and excellence," said Beauregard.
+"I am humbled and honored to become a part of Santa Clara baseball - a program continuously defined by tradition, loyalty and excellence," Beauregard said.
 "I want to thank the coaching staff, players and athletic department for welcoming me into the community and for making my 3,000-mile trip west such a smooth and effortless transition.
 In meeting with Coach O'Brien and the rest of the baseball staff, the future is bright and the vision is clear; we are here to produce pro-ready athletes, great leaders, innovators and of course to win.
-Alumni, faculty, students, and the entire city of Santa Clara should be commended for what has been built and excited for what lies ahead.
-The 2013 Broncos are driven to succeed and we pledge to add to the legacy that is Bronco Baseball."
+Alumni, faculty, students, and the entire city of Santa Clara should be commended for what has been built and excited for what lies ahead."

 Beauregard was the assistant coach, recruiting coordinator, hitting and outfield coach at the University of Massachusetts at Lowell from 2011-12.
 In his two years at Lowell, the team produced three professional players and the team advanced to the 2011 NCAA East Regional after being given an at-large bid for finishing the season 37-14 overall and 18-8 in the Northeast-10.